sands-lab/colext/README.md

 - stage: Stage of the round: FIT or EVAL
 - start_time: Start of the round as measured by the FL server
 - end_time: End of the round as measured by the FL server
-- srv_accuracy: Evaluation of the server global model (Strategy evaluate result with dict key "accuracy")
+- srv_accuracy: Flwr strategy evaluate result with dict key "accuracy"
-- dist_accuracy: Result of aggregation of 'evaluate' results from clients (Strategy aggregate_evaluate result with dict key "accuracy"))
+- dist_accuracy: Flwr strategy aggregate_evaluate result with dict key "accuracy"

 ### client_info.csv
 - client_id: ID of the client